Horse Chestnut (Aesculus hippocastanum)

 Horse Chestnut Seed Extract for CVI — Cochrane Review

-Cochrane systematic review of 17 RCTs (2,069 patients) examining horse chestnut seed extract (HCSE, standardized to escin) for chronic venous insufficiency.
-(Pittler & Ernst 2012, Cochrane Database Syst Rev — most recent update; or 2006 earlier version)
+Cochrane evidence review of 17 clinical trials (2,069 patients) examining horse chestnut seed extract (HCSE, standardized to escin) for chronic venous insufficiency.
+(Pittler &, Cochrane Database Syst Rev — most recent update; or 2006 earlier version)

 HCSE significantly reduced leg pain (SMD -0.42), leg edema (~9 mL volume reduction), and leg fatigue vs placebo.
 Effects comparable to compression stockings in some trials.
 Strong Cochrane-level evidence supporting HCSE for symptomatic CVI.
 Generally well-tolerated.
 AAD/American College of Phlebology guidelines recognize HCSE as evidence-based supportive therapy.